17 Easy English Lessons for Beginners

 Lessons on Exceptions to English Rules

 The English language can take anyone by surprise.
-For every grammar rule, there’s almost always an exception.
+For every grammar rule, there’s an exception.

 This section is all about helping you be aware of the exceptions.